usama7628674/sysb.AI/README.md

     1. Yes you can join our [Google group](https://groups.google.com/forum/#!forum/sysb_ai) mailing list to discuss new feature and enhancement
 1. Why I am not able to access old URL given by sysb.AI
     1. All the subdomain provided while tunneling is ephermeral which is active till your particular tunneling is active
+1. How to stop the port forwarding
+    1. If you are using terminal then `ctrl+c` is your friend to stop the port forwarding
 1. My internet is damn slow and I am getting frequent disconnection
     1. We advice you to use `-C` in your ssh client flags as it will compress the data being used in the connection.
 Though, it will only slow down things on fast networks.
 So I advice to use only when network is damn slow.
 Syntax is as follows:
         1. `ssh -CR 0:127.0.0.1:8080 demo@sysb.ai`